What is a Graveside Service?

 Understanding Burial Services

 We have the deepest respect for this traditional practice.
-If you are interested in learning more about the burial services we offer, please review the following information.
-Should you have questions about anything, please call us.
+If you are interested in learning more about the burial services please contact our team members at Earths Option Funeral home at www.earthsoption.com

-There are many things to consider when deciding whether to bury a recently-deceased loved one, or when selecting burial during funeral pre-planning.
+There are many things to consider when deciding whether to bury a recently-deceased loved one, or when selecting burial during funeral pre-planning .
 One of the first decisions you'll need to make involves choosing both the cemetery and the specific place of burial within its grounds.
-You'll then need to select a casket and possibly a burial vault, as many modern cemeteries require their use.
-At some point, and this does not have to take place right away, the decision becomes one of selecting the headstone or marker and writing the inscription.
+You'll then need to select a casket.

 FAQ: What's the difference between a cremation burial and a traditional burial service?